NationWIDE (Nationwide Workforce Inclusion for Digital Economy)

 Digital reskilling initiative for 5 million National University Students of Bangladesh

 National University (NU), Bangladesh is the second-largest university of the world in terms of enrollments.
 It was founded to provide tertiary level education to a large number of students in the country.
-It has 3 million students enrolled in undergraduate and postgraduate programs across its 1,702 affiliated colleges and institutions.
+It has 3.6 Million students enrolled in undergraduate and postgraduate programs across its 2200+ affiliated colleges and institutions.

 Despite constituting one-third of the country’s education system, 3 out of 4 NU graduates remain unemployed.
 NU has recently adopted a strategy to introduce skill-based, work-oriented diploma courses for some specific competencies.
 CodersTrust is working with NU as a country-wide skill-based training and career services provider.